-- Benefits of shared use could include: economies of scale; unlocking extractive industry projects that may otherwise be unviable; non-extractive industry development, if projects are developed due to multi-purpose access; regional integration; and improved service delivery.
+The potential benefits of shared use include: creating economies of scale, unlocking extractive projects that may otherwise be unviable, promoting the development of non-extractive industry (if projects involve multi-purpose access), enhancing regional integration, and improving service delivery.

-- Costs of shared use could include: higher capital cost; loss of efficiency; limited access to finance; delays in negotiations; and the added time and costs associated with establishing and operating the relevant regulatory body.
+The potential costs of shared use include: higher capital costs; a loss of efficiency; limited access to finance; delays in negotiations; and, where oversight capacity is limited, the added time and costs involved in setting up and operating a regulatory body.

-A cost-benefit analysis should be undertaken to decide on the relative importance of achieving open access transport infrastructure.
+A cost-benefit analysis should be undertaken to decide the relative priority of transport infrastructure.
 Benefits of shared use could include:

-- Economies of scale, as it is cheaper to build one transport solution at a higher capacity than two separate ones
+- Economies of scale, as it is cheaper to build one transport solution with a relatively large capacity than separate, smaller ones.

-- Non-extractive industry development if projects are developed due to multi-purpose access
+- Non-extractive industry development, if projects involve multi-purpose access.

-- Improved service delivery if the local population has improved access to markets and service delivery points due to multi-purpose shared use.
-This is particularly relevant for road transport investments
+- Improved service delivery if the local population has improved access to markets and service delivery points due to multi-purpose shared use (this is particularly relevant for road investments).

-On the other hand, costs of shared use could include:
+On the other hand, the costs of shared use could include:

-- Loss of efficiency as operating one vertically integrated customer is easier than if several users need to be accommodated.
-For a mine-rail-port system it has been estimated that shared use can lead to an efficiency loss of a magnitude of 10-20%
+- Loss of efficiency, as operating one vertically integrated customer is easier than if several users need to be accommodated (for a mine-rail-port system, shared use can lead to an efficiency loss of a magnitude of 10-20%).

-- Access to finance given that banks prefer a single-use model that reduces the risk of the loan being repaid
+- More limited access to finance, given that banks prefer a single-use model that reduces the risk of the loan not being repaid.

-- Delay of negotiations if shared use is against the interest of the extractive company with the anchor investment for the infrastructure
+- Delays in negotiations if shared use is against the interest of the extractive company with the anchor investment for the infrastructure.

-- Time and costs related to setting up and operating the regulatory body that monitors shared-use requirements
+- Time and costs related to setting up and operating a regulatory body to monitor shared-use requirements.